 IT Infrastructure Projects

 Along the same lines, network improvements won’t be included in your monthly fee.
 Again, the expectation is that you will commit to making investments that improve how your technology functions.
+Infrastructure costs will include any materials plus an hourly rate for labor.
 With the guidance of a virtual Chief Information Officer (vCIO), you’ll be able to plan and budget for those improvements.
 (We’ll talk more about vCIO services in a bit.)

 Understand What’s Included in Managed IT Services Monthly Costs

 As you’re discussing what you’re going to get as part of your monthly fee, you need to understand how the MSP approaches managed IT services.
 What you’re looking for is a mixture of proactive and reactive services that both prevent problems and takes care of issues when they happen.

 Help Desk Support

 You want to be assured that when your people request support that they’re going to get it, so ask if there are any limits to front-line support services.
 Ask if there are a set number of hours allotted to your company.
 Are there extra charges for off-hours help?
 Are costs based on remote support only?
 What about on-site support?
 Will someone come to your facility if that’s what is needed?
 While you’re asking about support, enquire about response time to make sure that fast response doesn’t mean extra charges.

 Sometimes there will be issues that take more time and expertise to solve, so ask if escalated support is included.
 If it’s not, this could be a big add-on.
 Additionally, in the event of a disaster or cyber-attack that takes your network down, will your issue get priority without incurring extra charges?